omarbakker/Stream-app/README.md

 - All source code is located in the directory app/src/main: https://github.com/omarbakker/Stream-app/tree/master/app/src/main/

 # How to check out source code and run project
-1. Install Android Studio on computer
+1. Install Android Studio on the computer
 2. Set up Emulator or have an Android Device
 3. Clone the repository from GitHub by: git clone https://github.com/omarbakker/Stream-app on Terminal/ Git Bash
 4. Open the project on Android Studio and wait for Gradle to sync
-5. Run the Android app on emulator or plug in Android Device and run app on device
+5. Run the Android app on emulator or plug in Android Device and run app on device by clicking the Run button (green play button).
+All dependencies are handled by Gradle and the application can be run straight from cloning this repository

 # How to run tests
 1. Clone the repo from GitHub by: git clone https://github.com/omarbakker/Stream-app on Terminal/ Git Bash